 Bailey already knew how to say hello.
-He'd picked this up from the other birds who happily chirped out their hellos all day long and he also would have heard the customers who came into the store and greeted the birds, but, other than that, whistles and squeaks characterized his repertoire of sounds--that is, until Selena left to spend a long weekend with a friend.
+He'd picked this up from the other birds who happily chirped out their hellos all day long, and he also would have heard the customers who came into the store and greeted the birds.
+However, other than that, whistles and squeaks characterized his repertoire of sounds—that is, until Selena left to spend a long weekend with a friend.

 I was sitting at the piano, with my back to Bailey, and I paused to turn a page of music.
 Suddenly, I heard a soft voice ask, "Where's Selena?"

 I thought I must have been mistaken, but more surprises were in store.
 Bailey made it apparent he preferred the females in his life.
 Overtures of friendship from my husband and son were greeted with obvious suspicion and fear.
 This was nothing personal, though, as they were soon to learn.
 A teenage boy was visiting and happened to get too close to Bailey's cage.
 Bailey told him, in no uncertain terms, to just, "Keep walking."

 Encouraged by Bailey's obvious attempts at communication, we talked to him constantly.

 We could hear him trying to form words as he listened and learned the sounds he heard around him.
 He would practice until he got a word right.
 And he quickly learned to associate certain words with different foods or different activities and started talking to us about these.